 The new owners became tired of all the attention their famous blue door received, however.
 It was auctioned off for charity, and a nondescript black door now stands in its place.

-According to the London House Hound, who blogs at Brickwork: A London Property Blog, the real thing is back on the market for £2.5 million.
+According to the London House Hound, who blogs at Brickwork: A London Property Blog, the real thing is much more grand, and it’s on the market for £2.5 million.
 Which means–hello!–we get to peek inside and see what was really behind that blue door.

 I had heard that the real house was nothing like the one in the movie.
 That it was spacious, open, and bright.
 But even knowing that, I was still surprised by the amount of light and space here.